spring-attic/spring-xd-samples/batch-simple/README.md

 Spring XD Simple Batch Sample
 =============================

-This is the quintessential *Hello World* example for *Spring XD*.
-It consists of only one [Tasklet](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html) which prints out `Hello Spring XD!`.
+In this *Hello World* example for *Spring XD* you will create a minimal code-based Job.
+This Job does no processing, only printing out `Hello Spring XD!` as well as any Job parameters that were passed into the Job so as to focus only on the mechanics of the compiliation and copying of artifacts into the Spring XD installation directory.

 ## Requirements